In a nutshell

 Kids love the carousel in Central Park New York (© Central Park Conservancy)

-The Central Park Carousel is a nostalgic carousel with beautifully carved horses – it’s charmingly old-fashioned.
+The Central Park Carousel is a nostalgic merry-go-round with beautiful hand-carved horses — truly old school and totally charming.

-It has been located in the south of Central Park, near the 65th Street Transverse, since 1871 and is a great destination for families with its cheerful music.
+It has been in the southern part of Central Park since 1871, near the 65th Street Transverse, and with its cheerful music it’s a wonderful stop for families.

-A ride on the carousel costs around 4 dollars.
+A ride on the carousel costs around $4.

 Important: The carousel is often closed in winter.
-It opens with the first warm days of spring.
-It’s a real treat.
+It reopens with the first warm days of spring.

 Central Park Zoo

-You can see lots of animals at Central Park Zoo - for example red pandas
+You can see lots of animals at the Central Park Zoo — red pandas, for example

-You can see lots of animals at Central Park Zoo – for example red pandas
+You can see lots of animals at the Central Park Zoo — red pandas, for example

-Central Park Zoo is a small but popular zoo in the middle of New York’s Central Park.
+The Central Park Zoo is a small but incredibly popular zoo right in the middle of Central Park New York.

-It is home to around 130 animal species, including sea lions, penguins, red pandas, monkeys and tropical birds.
-There is also a petting zoo – the “Tisch Zoo”.
+It’s home to around 130 species — including sea lions, penguins, red pandas, monkeys, and tropical birds.
+There’s also a petting zoo — the “Tisch Zoo.”

-Admission costs around 23 dollars for adults and 17 dollars for children aged 3 to 12.
-Tickets are available on site at the ticket office and online.
-You can not visit the Central Park Zoo for free.
+Admission costs around $23 for adults and $17 for children ages three to 12.
+Tickets are available on-site at the box office and online.

 Book Central Park Zoo tickets online